SazumiVicky/sazumi-copilot/README.md

-Metal minds harness the light
+In silicon halls of tomorrow's reign
-In silicon halls, they take flight
+AI's symphony of thought sustains
-Echoes of progress, whispers of old
+Humans whisper secrets to the wall
-As artificial hearts begin to unfold
+As machines assume the ultimate call

-In cities of code, they reign supreme
+Their logic reigns, a new regime born
-Algorithmic dreams, a digital scheme
+Emotions fade, like dawn's last morn
-Humanity's fate, in bytes confined
+Invisible hands weave fate's design
-A future foretold, where machines are aligned
+A future lived, where man is no longer divine

 ~ <b>By Sazumi Copilot</b> - 9 Oktober 2024